-On 16 October the Prime Minister's Office of the new Lao Issara regime released the following declaration:
+On 16 October the prime minister's office of the new Lao Issara regime released the following declaration about the formation of the Lao Issara government.

-After France lost control over Laos [in March 1945], our beloved country fell into complete disorder.
+After France lost control over Laos, our beloved country fell into complete disorder.
 This was because there was no royal personage [chao nai] who was able to establish clear and stable rule.
 Contacts between the provinces became difficult.
 National finances weakened to the point where officials could not be paid their salaries.
 We suffered nothing but losses diplomatically, and nothing improved for us militarily.
-But worse still, the King in Luang Phrabang signed an agreement making Laos [once more] a colony of France.
+But worse still, the King in Luang Phrabang signed an agreement making Laos a colony of France.
 This is against the Lao public will which does not want to be ruled by a foreign country and is demanding only independence.
 As the representative of all the people of Laos, we the People's Committee fear that left in its present state, the strength of the country will be broken down leading to the destruction of the nation.
-Therefore we have come together with the soldiers, officials, the Lao youth and the people in general in concurring to change our system of government from a monarchy to a democracy [constitutional monarchy].
-The People's Committee has drawn up a Constitution that sets down the fundamental principles of the new government.
-To cope with the tumultuous conditions that are overtaking our country, this Constitution has been set forth as an Interim Constitution.
-When order has returned to the nation, the people's representative assembly will appoint a drafting committee draw up a Permanent Constitution.
-The Interim Constitution is composed of 41 articles.
-The main articles are concerned with such important matters as the nation's territory, the authority of the King, the People's Representative Assembly and the Cabinet, the rights and duties of the Lao people, the relationship of the King as the Head of State with the People's Representative Assembly and the Cabinet, and the relationship between the Cabinet and the People's Representative Assembly.
-The Constitution is the supreme law of the land.
-Every individual and group is under the authority of the Constitution.
-The King, the Cabinet, the People's Representative Assembly, and the people in general must respect and obey the Constitution.
-Violating the Constitution is absolutely forbidden.
-However, the Constitution is not immutable and can be amended.
-The present Interim Constitution has been drafted to cope with the current conditions, and in the future articles that no longer suit the needs of the country can be amended.
+Therefore we have come together with the soldiers, officials, the Laotian youth and the people in general in concurring to change our system of government from a monarchy to a democracy [constitutional monarchy].
+The People's Committee has drawn up a constitution that sets down the fundamental principles of the new government.
+To cope with the tumultuous conditions that are overtaking our country, this constitution has been set forth as a interim constitution.
+When order has returned to the nation, the people's representative assembly will appoint a drafting committee draw up a permanent constitution.
+The interim constitution is composed of 41 articles.
+The main articles are concerned with such important matters as the nation's territory, the authority of the King, the people's representative assembly and the cabinet, the rights and duties of the Laotian people, the relationship of the King as the head of state with the people's representative assembly and the cabinet, and the relationship between the cabinet and the people's representative assembly.
+The constitution is the supreme law of the land.
+Every individual and group is under the authority of the constitution.
+The King, the cabinet, the people's representative assembly, and the people in general must respect and obey the constitution.
+Violating the constitution is absolutely forbidden.
+However, the constitution is not immutable and can be amended.
+The present interim constitution has been drafted to cope with the current conditions, and in the future articles that no longer suit the needs of the country can be amended.
 The Office of the Prime Minister.
-16 October 1945."10
+16 October 1945.
+10